matter-labs/zinc/docs/developer-guide.md

 #### Native field type

 `field` is a native field element of the elliptic curve used in the constraint system.
-It represents an unsigned integer of bit length equal to the field modulus length (e.g. for BN256 the field modulus length is 254 bit).
+It represents an unsigned integer of bitlength equal to the field modulus length (e.g. for BN256 the field modulus length is 254 bit).

 :::info
 All other types are represented using `field` as their basic building block.